ABadNameSniper/EthansSecondBot/README.txt

 ## TODO

-### Broadcasts
-broadcasting system should be it's own DB table or something support private broadcast channels better error handling for broadcasts transmissions to unallowed channels (dm server owner?) remove permissionHierarchy.broadcasts, put that all into the database.
-Dynamic categories or something

 ### Hyperchats
-Hyperchats in threads update: maybe make it an optional argument, and the default can be set with serverSettings fix weird double embedding bug with hyperchats? replying to hyperchats should reply to the original message -- MAYBE some variety of flavor text when joining and leaving hyperchannels could be fun decide on "hyperchats" or "hyperchannels" maybe.
+Hyperchats in threads update: maybe make it an optional argument, and the default can be set with serverSettings fix weird double embedding bug with hyperchats? some variety of flavor text when joining and leaving hyperchannels could be fun decide on "hyperchats" or "hyperchannels" maybe.
 It's a weird mix of both right now.